CHYK-FM: History

-The station was originally established on December 23, 1951 by J. Conrad Lavigne, with the callsign CFCL at 580 kHz.
+The station was originally established on December 23, 1951, by J. Conrad Lavigne, with the callsign CFCL at 580 kHz.
+CFCL was Ontario's first French language radio station.
 It operated as a private affiliate of Radio-Canada's French radio network.
 CFLH in Hearst began broadcasting the same year.
 In 1956, Lavigne also established CFCL-TV, a private CBC Television affiliate, in the city.

 In 1957, CFLK began broadcasting at 1230 kHz in Kapuskasing.
 In 1960, CFCL in Timmins moved from 580 kHz to 620 kHz.

 On July 28, 1975, Lavigne was denied an application to change CFCL's frequency from 620 to 850 kHz with an increase in night-time power from 5,000 to 10,000 watts, with daytime power remaining at 10,000 watts.
 The station would have switched from different day and night patterns to directional at night only, to protect Class-A clear-channel station KOA in Denver.
 The partner application to use the 620 kHz frequency in Sudbury with 10,000 watts day and 5,000 watts night (single directional pattern) was also denied.

 In 1979, Lavigne again attempted to change CFCL's frequency and launch a new station in Sudbury.
 The application, which was identical to the one filed in 1975, was yet again denied.
 That year, competing broadcasters CKAP Kapuskasing (which had proposed a rebroadcast station in Timmins on 1450 kHz with 10,000 watts day and 5,000 watts at night) and Lavigne and Cambrian Broadcasting (competing for a license for a new AM station at 730 kHz with 10,000 watts in North Bay) also had their applications denied on April 12, 1979.

 In 1980, Lavigne's broadcast holdings were eventually merged into the Mid-Canada Communications system.
 When that company acquired several other radio stations in 1985, CFCL became a commercial station as part of the Mid-Canada Radio network, and disaffiliated from Radio-Canada.